Energy relaxation in hot electron quantum optics via acoustic and optical phonon emission: Discussion

-The Monte-Carlo procedure that we have used to find the arrival-time distribution is manifestly a semi-classical one, where the rates are determined by quantum mechanics but the behaviour of the electron distribution is taken to be classical.
-As discussed in \citer{Emary2016} this approach is justified for time-of-flight type experiments, e.g. \cite{Johnson2017}, where the effects of quantum dispersion can largely be ruled out.
+The Monte-Carlo procedure that we have used to find the arrival-time distribution is manifestly a semi-classical one, where the rates are determined by quantum mechanics but the behaviour of the electron distribution is taken to be a fixed wavepacket around a classical trajectory.
+As discussed in \citer{Emary2016} this approach is justified for time-of-flight type experiments with hot electrons, e.g. \cite{Johnson2018}, where the effects of quantum dispersion can largely be neglected.
 However, in future quantum-optics style experiments relying on interference this approach will need to be extended to treat coherences as well as populations.
+It also remains as future work to evaluate the extent to which residual interactions with the Fermi-sea electrons contribute to the relaxation and decoherence of these electrons.
+In this context, we note that much progress has been made in understanding the decoherence and relaxation of low-energy single-electron sources through bosonization techniques, e.g. \citer{Degiovanni2009,Ferraro2014,Wahl2014}.